 - Litigation, which includes Appellate, Commercial, ERISA, Labor & Employment; Government Contracts, Insurance, International Arbitration, Mass Toxic and Environmental Torts, Securities Litigation & Enforcement, and White-Collar Crime groups.

 - Regulatory and Industry Affairs, which includes Antitrust and Competition, Energy (which includes electric power and pipeline), Environment & Life Sciences, Government Affairs & Public Policy, Telecom, Internet & Media, and Transportation groups.

 - International, which includes International Regulation and Compliance and International Trade groups; and

 - Intellectual Property

 Does Steptoe have any special programs for foreign attorneys?

-Yes, the Foreign Legal Consultant Program is designed for foreign lawyers who wish to experience US legal practice before returning to their countries of origin.
+Yes, we have a program designed for foreign lawyers who wish to experience US legal practice before returning to their countries of origin.
 It is not designed for lawyers seeking a permanent position in the United States.
-Accordingly, foreign legal consultants are not expected to take a US bar examination, and the period of the associateship will be limited to nine to 12 months; extending this period is not ordinarily be granted.
+Accordingly, foreign lawyers are not expected to take a US bar examination, and the period of the associateship will be limited to nine to 12 months; extending this period is not ordinarily be granted.

 In many cases, the foreign lawyer may be able to mitigate tax burdens significantly as a result of agreements entered into between the United States and other nations.

 What does the Paralegal Program consist of?